simongoricar/diploma_thesis-distributed_rendering_of_cgi_using_a_render_cluster/README.md

 These scripts expect the directory `blender-projects/04_very-simple/results/arnes-results` to contain one or more raw tracing files (e.g. `2023-07-13_22-25-42_job-04vs_demo_10f-1w_eager-naive-coarse_raw-trace.json`).

 Plots will be generated in the `analysis/plots` directory.
+The plots from our tests are also available in the same directory.